kidaww/CommentsApplicationQS/readme.md

 As view engine is used EJS
 A bit Bootstrap for decoration

-## About
+## How to

-a listen port - 3000
+A listen port - 3000.
+Server runs in server.js.
-main server in server.js
-For launching run in a root of project directory
+Run in a root of project directory command
 ```
 node server
 ```